chrisgrieser/alfred-bibtex-citation-picker/README.md

 You can use the `scp` and select __Change Citation Format__ to change the format of the citations:
 - Pandoc (default)
 - Multi-Markdown
+- Latex
-- Latex[^5]
+- Eta template
 - Wikilink
 - Tag

-- Eta template
+> __Note__
+> Not all formats support all citation-related features.
+Adding Page numbers as well as inline-citations are not supported for Latex, Wikilinks, and Tags.

 ### Further Format Customization
 If you want to use a format that is not available, you can customize the format yourself by changing the workflow environment variables starting with `_format` (Tutorial: [how to set environment variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment)).

-If there is a citation syntax that is commonly used, feel free to make a PR to [this file which generates the formats](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/blob/main/toggle-citation-format.js) or open a [Feature Request](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues/new?assignees=&labels=enhancement&template=feature_request.yml&title=Feature+Request%3A+).
+If there is a citation syntax that is commonly used, or if you want to improve support for an existing format, feel free to make a PR to [this file which generates the formats](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/blob/main/toggle-citation-format.js) or open a [Feature Request](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues/new?assignees=&labels=enhancement&template=feature_request.yml&title=Feature+Request%3A+).

 ## Advanced Usage